crowdsourcing-class/crowdsourcing-class.github.io/assignment7.md

 </div>
 <div class="panel-body" markdown="1">

-This assignment is worth 5 points of your overall grade in the course.
+This assignment is worth 100 points.
 The rubric for the assignment is given below.

-* 1 point - Python file with required functions implemented.
+* 20 points - Python file with required functions implemented.
 Your code should be readable enough that we can tell what you did, but does not need to conform to any particular interface.
-* 2 point - 6 ouput CSV files in the required format.
+* 40 points - 6 ouput CSV files in the required format.
-* 2 point - Report with required details.
+* 40 points - Report with required details.
-* Extra credit (1 point) - an extra function `em_vote_ec` in the same Python file, and CSV results in `output_ec.csv` with your EM implementation on our data.
+* Extra credit (10 points) - an extra function `em_vote_ec` in the same Python file, and CSV results in `output_ec.csv` with your EM implementation on our data.
 </div>
 </div>